Carol Williams (organist): Career

 Williams has performed around the world, including: St. Sulpice and Notre Dame, Paris; Walt Disney Concert Hall, Los Angeles; Westminster Abbey; St Paul's Cathedral; King's College, Cambridge; The Queen's College, Oxford; Salisbury Cathedral; Blenheim Palace; Woolsey Hall, Yale University; Memorial Chapel, Harvard University; St. Patrick's Cathedral, New York; Washington National Cathedral; St. Ignatius Loyola, New York; Riverside Church, New York.
 She has also given numerous concerts in Sweden, Finland, Estonia, Monaco, Luxembourg, the Netherlands, Poland, Germany, Denmark, Singapore, China and Russia.

 Williams has been elected an Associate of the Royal Academy of Music (ARAM) in recognition of her contribution to music.
 A regular broadcaster in the UK and in America, she has been the guest performer with a number of leading orchestras including the BBC Concert Orchestra, San Diego Symphony Orchestra and the Beijing Symphony Orchestra.
 She performed the inaugural recitals on a newly installed Austin organ in Beijing's Forbidden City Concert Hall.

-Williams has been interviewed on many radio programs, in which she has highlighted her 'profound love' of the organ, and she is featured in the national-awareness video Pulling out all the Stops when she was filmed in concert at St. Thomas' Church on New York's Fifth Avenue.
+Williams has been interviewed on several radio programs, in which she has highlighted her 'profound love' of the organ, and she is featured in the national-awareness video Pulling out all the Stops when she was filmed in concert at St. Thomas' Church on New York's Fifth Avenue.
 She also took part in the Virgil Fox Memorial Concert held in the fall of 2000 at New York's Riverside Church, and a recording of the event was released.

 In October 2001, Williams became the first woman in the United States to be appointed Civic Organist.
 She served as the San Diego Civic Organist and Artistic director of the Spreckels Organ Society in San Diego, California from 2001 to 2016.
 Williams performs an average of 75 concerts a year worldwide.

 Philanthropy

-Williams performs about 20 hours of free organ concerts a year to raise awareness and funds for various charitable organisations.
+Williams performs free organ concerts a year to raise awareness and funds for various charitable organisations.